-Everyone is already asking: who is the Best MLM of 2020?
-Of course that’s hard to determine when reps from every company are shouting from the rooftops “Join my company, it’s the best!”
-Well, here’s my no hype assessment of the best mlm for 2020 and beyond.
+Everyone is already asking: who is the Best MLM of the new economy?
+Of course that is hard to determine when reps from every company are shouting from the rooftops “Join my company, it is the best MLM startup!”
+Well, here is my no hype assessment of the best MLM for this year and beyond.

 Who’s the CEO – Their Track Record

 Having been in 3 MLM companies over the last 5 years and having reviewed a few dozen, I have seen a wide range of CEO’s running their MLM companies.
 I can tell you from experience that usually the most successful MLM companies are run by CEOs who were once distributors themselves; and the least successful MLMs were run by CEOs who had little or no experience in the field as reps themselves.

 You need to ask: “Does the CEO and leadership really care about their reps, or are they just trying to get rich themselves.
 Wake Up Now and Telexfree were companies that had leadership who were looking out for only themselves.

 In fact, Telexfree CEO had $17 million stashed in his mattress when the feds busted him.
 It was covered by American Greed, check it out, amazing episode!
 If the MLM company is paying only 10% commissions or less, run the other way, but we will cover that shortly.

 Are the Products Really Amazing or Just Hyped Up?

 Let’s just already assume that every MLM already has life-changing products, that’s what will eventually make or break a company, but are they really that good?
 My suggestion is that you order the product first and try it.
 I wouldn’t base your decision on before and after pictures on the internet.
 Those can easily be fabricated.
 If the products truly work that’s up to you.
 You gotta ask: “Would I buy these products if there wasn’t an income opportunity attached?
 Really, that’s all you have to do.

 Everyone Says They Have the Highest Commissions, But Really?